MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/acrylic-layer-system.md

 A given acrylic layer should have its own render layer (or set of layers) containing the backplate and all UI objects for that layer.
 Assign the render layer(s) to the *Render Layers* property of the acrylic layer in the acrylic layer manager.
 The layers are used to exclude foreground elements from the blurred background map.

-The acrylic layer systen is made up of the following components:
+The acrylic layer system is made up of the following components:

 ### Acrylic helper